Circumcision in Cornwall with the Pollock Technique™

 Circumcision reduced cervical cancer risk of a man’s female partner by 5.6 times as there is less risk of adherence and colonization of human papillomavirus.

-While the procedure performed at our Ottawa and Cornwall clinics can be considered routine and low risk, there is always some degree of risk with any surgery.
+While the procedure performed at our Cornwall clinic can be considered routine and low risk, there is always some degree of risk with any surgery.
 Potential problems include:

 Bleeding after circumcision – In 1 in 500 circumcisions there may be some bleeding that is usually stopped with pressure or less commonly with stitches.
 If a bleeding disorder such as hemophilia is present, then our doctors will need advice from a pediatric hematologist prior to proceeding.